 - Details for undergraduate courses

 - Level 2 core unit in the Genetics major sequence

 - Level 2 complementary unit in the Zoology; Botany; Agricultural Science major sequences

 - The area of knowledge for this unit is Life and Health Sciences

 - This unit provides an introduction to understanding the principles of inheritance and the analysis of variation in all organisms.
 Prokaryotic, Mendelian, population, quantitative and evolutionary genetics are considered in lectures and practical exercises.
 The interactive laboratory classes are also used to examine methods used in genetic research, and are designed to promote experience in practising these methods.

-- Students are able to (1) understand the theory and concepts underlying inheritance of traits in prokaryotes and eukaryotes; (2) gain an appreciation of the social and historical context in which genetics has developed; and (3) acquire skills in problem solving, critical thinking, experimental design, and data analysis and reporting through exposure to the methodologies used in genetic research.
+- Students are able to (1) discover the theory and concepts underlying the inheritance of traits in prokaryotes and eukaryotes.
+Gain an appreciation of the social and historical context in which genetics has developed

 - Indicative assessments in this unit are as follows: (1) a laboratory practical component (involving quizzes and a presentation on lab results); (2) tests; and (3) a final examination.
 Further information is available in the unit outline.